Daftscientist/project-1/README.md

  }
 ```

+## Exceptions in production
+When stumbling across an exception during a production installation of this project, this rarity will be written to the log file.
+This file, located in `backend/localstorage/exceptions.log`, will provide the error ID (provided to the user in the UI), message, http code and timestamp.
+Once this information is gathered, check through all open and already solved GitHub issues before reporting it to the development team.

 ## Contributing
 We welcome contributions from the community!
 To contribute to this project, please follow the guidelines below: